immersivecognition/unity-experiment-framework/README.md

 ## Example

-UXF classes will be useful in two main parts of your project:
+UXF is built around the idea of separating the specifcation of your experiment (the "what") and the implementation of your experiment (the "how").

-#### 1. Building up your experiment structure, including the trials, blocks and their associated settings.
+1. Experiment specification: Building/describing your experiment structure, including the trials, blocks and their associated settings.
+2. Experiment implementation: Presenting stimuli according to independent variables, collecting independent variables

+#### 1. Experiment specification

 ```csharp
 class ExperimentBuilder : MonoBehaviour